 JINR is internationally recognized for its advancement of detector technologies.
 However, this expertise must be strengthened further for reaching latest high-tech standards and pushing further the frontiers.
 Therefore, a considerable amount of knowledge and expertise must be elaborated in modern electronics, robotics and precision mechanics.
-The JINR management will take all the necessary measures to attract to JINR world-level experts to lead perspective directions within detector technologies, micro-electronics and ASIC chip design.
+The close collaboration of JINR with the detector laboratories of GSI and CERN is greatly appreciated.
+The JINR management will take all the necessary measures to attract to JINR world-level experts to lead perspective directions within detector technologies, microelectronics and ASIC chip design, and to provide the means for equipping JINR detector laboratories with state of the art equipment and instrumentation.